0

 • None: This means there is no secure connection and typically uses port 25.

-• Start TLS: This is secure but not supported by LN.
-Protocol RFC 6409 was introduced in 2011 and uses port 587 typically.
+• Start TLS: This is secure but not supported by LogicNets.
+The Internet Engineering Task Force (IETF) introduced Protocol RFC 6409 in 2011 and it typically uses port 587.

 • Implicit TLS: This is secure and is supported by LogicNets as of v8.4.
-Protocol RFC 8314 was introduced in 2018 and uses port 465 typically.
+The IETF introduced Protocol RFC 8314 in 2018 and it typically uses port 465.

 Verify SMTP server certificate (default: enabled) This checks the validity of the SMTP certificate, and the system only enables this option when TLS is enabled.

-Verify SMTP server hostname (default: enabled) This checks whether the SMTP server hostname belong to the server certificate, and the system only enables this field when TLS is enabled
+Verify SMTP server hostname (default: enabled) This checks whether the SMTP server hostname belongs to the server certificate, and the system only enables this field when TLS is enabled.

 Note: If you use the test mail server on the server itself, the system disables the last two options.

-For SMTP Authentication, there are two configuration parameters: SMTP Server username + SMTP Server Password.
+For SMTP Authentication, there are two configuration parameters: SMTP Server Username and SMTP Server Password.
 Currently, LogicNets only supports plain-text authentication.

 Reply